Drone Registration and Licensing

 - Evidence of the completion of any training course in UAS operation

-For more information regarding drone Remote Pilot certification or license, click here.
+For more information regarding drone remote pilot certification or license, click here.

-Operational Guidelines and Restrictions
+Drone Operational Guidelines and Restrictions

 You can do drone photography and videography in popular trekking regions like Annapurna and Everest after obtaining permits.
 However, some rules are made to avoid unnecessary accidents.
 For example, flying drones during the night is discouraged.
 Also, flying drones in low visibility conditions is prohibited.

-There are no strict rules that tell about the definitive time-of-day limitations but it is advisable to fly drones during the day with clear weather conditions.
+There are no strict rules that tell about the definitive time-of-day limitations, but it is advisable to fly drones during the day with clear weather conditions.
 Also, check the specific restrictions during festivals and national events.
 Below are some of the flight-restricted areas (no-fly zones) in Nepal.

 - 5 kilometers from all airports and international borders.